-Texture Groups are engine feature that allows to group a set of texture resources together and use shared configuration for them.
-For example, textures used for terrain (diffuse maps, normal maps, etc.) can be grouped togather to use custom configuration for streaming, sampling and quality reduction.
-This help to organize the game content in larger projects.
+Texture Groups are an engine feature that allows grouping a set of texture resources together and using a shared configuration for them.
+For example, textures used for terrain (diffuse maps, normal maps, etc.) can be grouped together to use custom configuration for streaming, sampling and quality reduction.
+This helps organize the game content in larger projects.

 Follow this documentation section to learn how to use Texture Groups.

 The first step is to create a new Streaming Settings asset (or use an existing one).
 To learn how to do it see this tutorial.
 Ensure the Streaming settings asset is set in Game Settings.

 Then, add the first texture group to the list.
 Each texture group contains several properties that can be modified at runtime (eg. from game scripts).
 Ensure to preserve the order of groups as assets reference groups by index (rather than by Name).

 To assign a texture to a particual Texture Group use the Texture Window editor (Properties group) or assign it when importing new textures.
 Use a texture group picker that shows the list of texture groups in a project.
 For very specific scenarios you can also change the texture group from scripts at runtime.

 |Name||The name of the group (for developers to identify the group).|